All Episodes

 Hold on to this point.

-I'm gonna come back to you now about the actual practical implications in daily life arising out of this translation just in two minutes.
+I'm going to come back to you now about the actual practical implications in daily life arising out of this translation just in two minutes.

 Thanks, Peters.

-When inflation jumps, when you hear the national debt is over 37 trillion dollars, do you ever think maybe now would be a good time to buy some gold?
+When inflation jumps, when you hear the national debt is over $37 trillion, do you ever think maybe now would be a good time to buy some gold?

-Whether as a hedge against inflation, peace of mind during global instability, or just for sensible diversification, Birch Gold Group believes every American should own physical gold.
+Whether there's a hedge against inflation, peace of mind during global instability, or just for sensible diversification, Birch Gold Group believes every American should own physical gold.

 So you need to text Bannon to 989898.